 Chewing is work.
 The clever environmentalist indulges in meat-free food that requires less mouth muscle.

-5. Help the planet with a veg box
+5. Help the planet.
+Get a veg box

 Ordering an organic veg box helps keep our pollinators safe from chemicals.
 It also invites less plastic waste into your home, and can help cut down on separate car journeys – reducing your carbon emissions.

-No, you don't plant anything; Ecosia does.
+No, you don't have to plant anything, Ecosia does.
 It's a search engine that plants trees with the money it makes from ads.
 Every time you click on an ad in your search results, you're helping to reforest the Earth.
-I like doing this in between streaming videos of people planting trees.
+But be aware, this only works if you don't block adverts.

 7. Clean the air.
 Get a cheap ride

-You've unplugged your alarm clock to save some energy, 'for the planet'.
+You've unplugged your alarm clock to save some energy.
 But you'll have to get up at some point.
 Let's not overdo it though.
 How about a chauffeur?

-I know we shouldn't be advocating driving but blah blah blah.
-BlaBlaCar actually.
+We know walking, cycling and public transport are preferable to driving, but blah blah blah.
+BlaBlaCar, actually.
 Find a driver going to the same place as you.
-By sharing a ride with others – or as I like to call it, being driven around by someone – you'll be helping to reduce air pollution.
+By sharing a ride with others – or as we like to call it, being driven around by someone – you'll be helping to reduce air pollution.

 8. Support clean energy.
 Don't build a windmill

-We both know that your talents are better served in a hammock pretending to read a book.
+We know your talents are better served in a hammock pretending to read a book.

 It's cheaper than you think and means your dreams of an eco-powered robot butler are still well and truly alive.